 Routine Dental Extractions

-As a special courtesy to our patients, we offer oral surgery services at North Brisbane Dental Clinic with our dentists Dr Georgia Sheahan, Dr Kristine El-Atem and Dr Darius Khadembaschi.
-His gentle approach and dedication to improving patient health makes him an important part of our clinical team.
+As a special courtesy to our patients, we offer oral surgery services at North Brisbane Dental Clinic with our dentists Dr Georgia Sheahan, Dr Brodie Hawker, Dr Darius Khadembaschi and Dr Louise McCallum.
+Our gentle approach and dedication to improving patient health means your extraction can be a comfortable experience.

 Reasons to Extract Teeth